 Nothing says fall like homemade pie and nothing says Mike like fresh blueberries.
 Today is Mike’s birthday and despite him preferring I not do anything, every year I try to make a blueberry-inspired recipe for him.
 This year I made him a Blueberry and Peach Pie with Rosemary.

 I used to get up extra early to bake him fresh blueberry muffins.
 I just loved the idea of having him wake up to the smells of fresh coffee and homemade muffins.
 Those smells alone are enough to get anyone’s day started on the right foot.
 Over the years, however, this posed a re-occurring challenge for me.
 Mike naturally wakes up super early and is always out of bed before I am.
 I had to let go of this “early morning baking idea” and get creative in the evenings instead.

-This year I decided to test a blueberry pie with the addition of fresh peaches, bright lemon zest and another favorite flavor of his, rosemary.
-Needless to say, the test pie disappeared.
+The addition of fresh peaches, bright lemon zest and rosemary with the blueberries was hands down the best version of a blueberry pie yet.
 Wow, it’s good.
 The hints of rosemary are subtle, but add a really comforting element to the flavors.
 I can’t imagine making this pie without Rosemary now.
-It’s absolutely perfect for fall… and more importantly, perfect for Mike.
+It’s absolutely perfect for fall and more importantly, perfect for Mike.

 Happy Birthday, my love!
 May your birthday wish come true!

 2 cups peaches, peeled, pitted and sliced

 1/3 cup sugar

 One tablespoon freshly chopped Rosemary

 A pinch of cinnamon